 What Is Child Find?

-- Child Find is a legal requirement that Local Education Agency (LEA) find all children who have disabilities and who may be entitled to special education services.
+- Child Find is a legal requirement that the Local Education Agency (LEA) finds all children who have disabilities and who may be entitled to special education services.

 - Child Find covers every child from birth through age 21.